-Note: From this point on, the article can only be applied to individuals whose tax residence is not in the United States and who receive income in the United States only through a single-member LLC.
+Note: From this point on, the article only applies to individuals whose tax residence is not in the United States and who receive income in the United States only through single-member LLCs.

 The IRS considers that individuals should only pay US income taxes if they are “engaged in trade or business in the United States” (ETBUS).
 Since in the case of a single-member LLC, the taxation is at the personal level, not the corporate level, there is a possibility that this exception would apply to our example: John Doe, of the company GLOBAL, LLC.

 Unfortunately, neither the IRS nor the courts specifically list which activities or sources of income apply under this exception.
 However, to be treated under ETBUS, you must have at least one “dependent agent” in the US, who in turn must do something substantial to promote your business in the US (as opposed to something purely administrative).

 For example, if the company GLOBAL, LLC has employees or uses its own operating structure in the country, then it is in fact “engaged in trade or business in the United States” according to the IRS.
 But if the company does not have employees or a physical presence in the country and conducts all of its activities remotely, it is likely that it will not be considered “engaged in trade or business in the United States” or ETBUS, even if it has income from customers present in the country.

 How does it work for digital service companies?

 Here, the exception to the ETBUS rule applies to services like software development, digital marketing, and online consulting.

 Considering the example above, if GLOBAL, LLC has no employees or physical headquarters in the United States and John Doe performs his services remotely, directly from his country of residence, there is no need to pay US income tax.